Handwriting still holds significance in a digital world.

 Reduces stress

-The gentle, repetitive strokes of the pen have a calming effect on the nervous system, easing tension as you write.
+The steady, repetitive motion of pen on paper has a calming effect on the nervous system.

 Deepens memory